fusonic/opengraph/README.md

 fusonic-opengraph is a simple library to read Open Graph data from the web.
 It also supports an optional fallback mode to provide basic meta data for pages that do not implement the Open Graph protocol.

-It is currently under development and not inteded for production use.

 See [ogp.me](http://ogp.me) for information on the Open Graph protocol.

 ## Requirements